What is a commercial lease?

 Both you and your landlord will be responsible for maintaining the property.

-Typically, a commercial tenant is responsible for minor improvements, like paint and furniture.
-Your landlord will be responsible for structural issues and ensuring that the property meets health and safety standards.
+Typically, a commercial tenant is responsible for minor improvements, such as paint and furniture.
+Your landlord will usually be responsible for structural issues and ensuring that the property meets health and safety standards.

-Landlords are also responsible for providing cleaning heating for the building.
-You’ll typically pay a service charge to contribute towards these costs.
+Landlords are also responsible for providing cleaning and heating for the building.
+You will typically pay a service charge to contribute towards these costs.

 Insurance

-The lease should specify whether your or your landlord is responsible for paying buildings insurance premiums.
-If your landlord arranges the insurance, you’ll usually pay the premiums as part of the service charges.
+The lease should specify whether you or your landlord is responsible for paying buildings insurance premiums.
+If your landlord arranges the insurance, you will usually pay the premiums as part of the service charges.

 How to negotiate a commercial lease agreement